egateway-nl/IdentityServer/README.md

 ### Identity Server
 Also, we are going to develop centralized standalone **Authentication Server** and **Identity Provider** with implementing IdentityServer package and the name of microservice is Identity Server.
+It is based a customization of an open source Duende Identity server.
-Identity Server is an open source framework which implements **OpenId Connect and OAuth2 protocols** for .Net Core.
+Identity Server is an open source framework which implements **OpenId Connect and OAuth2 protocols**.
 With Identity Server, we can provide authentication and access control for our web applications or Web APIs from a single point between applications or on a user basis.